Medical devices in clinical trials

 Our top tips for running a successful medical device clinical trial

-At Siron Clinical, our experts apply their decades of experience to make sure these challenges don’t hamper the progress of a medical device going to market.
+As a CRO with medical device expertise, at Siron Clinical, we apply our decades of experience to make sure these challenges don’t hamper the progress of a medical device going to market.

 Be innovative with your trial design.
+Overcoming challenges starts with clinical trial design for medical devices.
 Randomized controlled trials are still the gold standard in clinical trials, but they are not the only way to assess a medical device.
 By applying the innovative thinking behind your device design to the trial design, you could find a new way to approach the clinical evaluation and avoid roadblocks.
 For inspiration, explore some of the FDA’s selected innovative trial designs.

 Ask for expert advice on outcomes.
 When determining an appropriate endpoint is challenging, you could consider consulting independent experts – for example, through an endpoint adjudication committee.
 Such experts can be helpful when you’re facing difficulties like being unable to blind the study or having a subjective endpoint.